uladzislau-varabei/stylegan-tf2/README.md

 Enabling XLA (Accelerated Linear Algebra, jit compilation) should improve training speed and memory usage.

-Note: when training with mixed precision on LSUN Living Room dataset loss scale became 1 for both (G and D) optimizers after about 8.5M images (around 3M for the last train stage).
+*Note*: when training with mixed precision on LSUN Living Room dataset loss scale became 1 for both (G and D) optimizers after about 8.5M images (around 3M for the last train stage).
 It might indicate that mixed precision should be made more stable.
 As a result of this behaviour some of valid images became all black (after converting),